reactioncommerce/reaction-docs/developer/architecture/layout.md

 * The _workflow steps_ will be rendered with the `reactionTemplate` Meteor helper.

-* The Registry serves as the "source of truth", allowing customizations to be made directly to the individual shops.
-In the case where we have two _workflow processes_ with the same key structure (`layout`, `workflow`), the array is loaded in reverse order, so that the newest layout will be used.
+* The Registry serves as the "source of truth", allowing customizations to be made directly to the individual shops through `Shops.layout`.

 ## Changing the global layout